sumanbhattarai/JAVA/OOP/Packages/ReadMe.md

+# Package

-- Are conatiners for class
+- Are containers for class

-- Paackage allows you to create a class named ABC , which you can store in your own package without concern that it will collide with some other class named ABC stored elsewhere.
+- Package allows you to create a class named ABC , which you can store in your own package without concern that it will collide with some other class named ABC stored elsewhere.

 - JAVA provides a mechanism for partitioning the class name space into more manageable chinks.
 This mechanism is the package.